Beyond Bilinear: Generalized Multimodal Factorized High-order Pooling for Visual Question Answering: Experiments

 First, the model with MFB outperforms other comparative approaches significantly.
 The MFB baseline outperforms all other existing approaches without the attention mechanism for both the OE and MC tasks, and even surpasses some approaches with attention.
 When attention is introduced, MFB+Att consistently outperforms current next-best model MCB+Att, highlighting the efficacy and robustness of the proposed MFB.

 Second, the co-attention model further improve the performance over the attention model with only considering the image attention.
-By introducing co-attention learning, MFB+CoAtt delivers an improvement of 0.5 points on the OE task compared to the MFB+Att model in terms of overall accuracy, indicating the additional benefits of the co-attention learning framework.
+By additionally introducing the self-attention module for questions, MFB+CoAtt delivers an improvement of 0.5 points on the OE task compared to the MFB+Att model in terms of overall accuracy.
+Moreover, for each question type (i.e., Y/N, Num or Others), the improvement of MFB+CoAtt over MFB+Att is significant, indicating the effect of the self-attention module in our co-attention learning framework.

 Third, by replacing MFB with MFH, the performance of all of our models further enjoy an improvement of about 0.7$\sim$1.1 points steadily.
 The performance of a single MFH+CoAtt+GloVe model has even surpassed the best published results with an ensemble of 7 MLB or MFB models shown in Table \ref{table:test-std} on the test-standard set.